-Using this feature of choosing a map only requires communication with a Viz World server.
+Choosing a map in this way only requires communication with a Viz World server.
 However, a local Viz World installation is required to edit maps.
 See below.

 Edit Maps

 The Edit map button is enabled only when a Viz World client 17.0 or higher is installed on the computer running Viz Multiplay, and the Map Client service is running.
 Normally the service is located here: